zqian50/apcsa_material/classwork/recursion/01_11_recursion.md

     - Handling Tens: 20 to 99
     - Handling Teens: 10 to 19
     - Handling Ones:Less than 10
 - How can you check the value of the number in the recursive method?
-How to to decide whether to use the word for hundreds, tens, teens, or ones?
+How to decide whether to use the word for hundreds, tens, teens, or ones?
 - What is the base case?
 - What is the recursive case?
 - What parameter must be sent in each recursive call?